Haverhill Police Department was Accredited by the Massachusetts Police Accreditation Commission (MPAC) in November 2020.

 - Massachusetts is one of 25 states that offer an accreditation program for its law enforcement community separate from the national Accreditation program.

-- For certification, the Department was required to meet 159 mandatory standards.
-For accreditation, we will need to meet an additional 98 mandatory standards, plus at least 82 of the optional standards.
+- For Accreditation, the Department was required to meet 257 mandatory standards, plus 82 of the optional standards.

 - The agency is committed to meeting professional standards.